-Absoluely not.
+Absolutely not.
 Though the event is called Barn Hunt, we are not hunting rats to kill them.
 Instead, dogs locate rats who are safely enclosed in aerated tubes that are built to be tough enough for dogs to be unable to crush or even get a tooth into.
 The tubes are large enough for rats to be able to turn around, and they are kept on bedding so they are comfortable.
 They often spend their time grooming or even sleeping in the tubes.
 Many enjoy the sport and interacting with the dogs.
 As a species, rats like small, dark places; they feel very safe in the tubes.

 Rat care and safety is of paramount importance to the sport and has been from day one.
 Our rat care guidelines were developed with assistance from well-qualified sources who have spent decades studying, housing, and caring for rats.
 We like rats and would never harm them physically or mentally for the sport.

 Absolutely.
 Barn Hunt is open to any dog of any size, breed, or mix that can fit through an 18" wide by bale height tall tunnel made of straw bales.

 Dog Registration is a one-time $32 fee.
 That fee covers each dog for a lifetime.
 It is non-refundable, but if you aren't sure yet that you or your dog will like the sport keep in mind that a registration number is only required to enter a licensed trial.
 No registration number is required for Fun Tests or any unofficial clinics or fun days.
 Please do note that even if you register by mistake, the fee is still non-refundable because our costs are incurred up front.